Xavier's School of Nursing Is Now a College

 “Xavier’s College of Nursing offers robust and highly sought-after programming, and we’re at full capacity,” said Melissa Baumann, Provost and Chief Academic Officer.
 “A College of Nursing will enable us to educate more students in a holistic approach to health care that puts communication, coordination and care of the person, integral to our Jesuit tradition, at the forefront.”

 Members of Xavier’s Integrated Student Success Committee and the Board believe “this decision is vital to position the University to better meet multiple opportunities to engage the changing nature of health care through the education of distinctively Jesuit-educated, holistic nurses,” said Xavier President Michael Graham, S.J., in an announcement to the campus community.

 According to the U.S. Bureau of Labor Statistics, employment opportunities for nurses are projected to grow at a faster rate (15 percent) than all other occupations from 2016 through 2026.
 And the Journal of Nursing Regulation reports that 1 million registered nurses will retire by 2030 resulting in a significant shortage and loss of nursing knowledge and expertise.

-“The nursing shortage is very real, and I am thrilled that Xavier is taking this step to be part of the solution moving forward,” said Debra VanKuiken, director of Xavier’s School of Nursing.
+“The nursing shortage is very real, and I am thrilled that Xavier is taking this step to be part of the solution moving forward,” said Debra VanKuiken, director of Xavier’s College of Nursing.
 “The Xavier College of Nursing will increase our ability to educate more students in the art and science of nursing with a foundation in holistic and Jesuit principles.
 The work they do and the way they do it, with care and compassion, will make a lasting impact on generations to come.”

 Judith Lewis, PhD, was hired in July as interim dean for the College of Nursing to lead the planning and accreditation process.
 The founding dean of the College is expected to be in place by July 2021.